 We should "tell our story."
 But a story, just like anything you ever, ever, ever, write ever, has to have one very important ingredient:

-It has to have an implied so what?
+It has to have an implied , So what?

-And it’s the so what? part that involves the client...
+And it’s the So what? part that involves the client...
 It’s the implicit reason you’re telling this story right now to this particular person.

 If you’re a business coach who chooses to write about your background in floral design, so what?
-Because the back end of the flower business is as brutal as farm labor, and you’re good at what you do because you get your hands dirty and send clients digging into the funk of their own mud, so they can finally quit churning in a wasteland of bad habits and mindsets, and instead take root where it's fruitful, and grow into an established, powerful entrepreneur.
+Because the back end of the flower business is as brutal as farm labor, and you’re good at what you do because you get your hands dirty.
+You send clients digging into the funk of their own mud, so they can finally quit churning in a wasteland of bad habits and mindsets, and instead take root where it's fruitful, and grow into an established, powerful entrepreneur.

 So you see, your bio or your story is never about your customer.
 It's about you...and what your story has to do with them.